GoogleChrome/web.dev/src/site/content/en/payments/handling-optional-payment-information/index.md

 {% Aside %}
  The `PaymentRequestDetailsUpdate` object is passed from the merchant and it contains the exact information the merchant put in the `PaymentDetailsUpdate` object via the Payment Request API.
-The most important thing to handle things gracefully is to provide good developer documentation so that merchants will give you the right information you expect to receive.
-Or you may provide a JavaScript library to control the expectation.
+The best way to ensure that merchants give you the information you expect is to provide good developer documentation, or provide a JavaScript library to control the information, or both.
 {% endAside %}

 Merchants may return errors for a few reasons: